 Low Impact Marketing

-In order for companies to discontinue low impact marketing, it requires them to think holistically and abandon tired marketing activities that no longer serve the organization such as trade shows, print collateral or direct mail.
+In order to discontinue low impact marketing, it requires companies to think holistically and abandon tired marketing activities that no longer serve the organization such as trade shows, print advertising or direct mail.
 Often these low impact activities are carryovers from past decision making and become institutionalized if never challenged.

 High impact marketing requires the implementation of a holistic sales and marketing strategy and redeploying budget away from low impact activities to more relevant, measurable and scalable activities.
 Examples include Digital Transformation and The Sales Engine℠.
-In addition to experiencing results from high impact marketing, business leaders can phase in digital projects as part of an overarching strategy and discontinue activities that no longer fit.
-Focused, interconnected frameworks not only align resources toward business outcome, but also protect leaders from poor decision making.
+High impact marketing activities can often be phased in as part of an overarching strategy so that proof of concepts are able to validate more significant investments.
+Focused, interconnected frameworks not only align resources toward a business outcome, but also protect leaders from poor decision making.